Wirecloud/wirecloud/docs/source/devel.rst

   hg clone https://hg.yaco.es/ezweb
   hg update develop

-If he already had an old version of ezweb he would do a pull instead of a clone.
+If he already had an old version of wirecloud he would do a pull instead of a clone.
 The update is still mandatory.

 Now he can create a new branch to start developing a new feature::